EnglundE/pasta-palace-ms2/README.md

 ---

 ## Testing
- The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+ The W3C Markup Validator, W3C CSS Validator Services and Jshint were used to validate every page of the project to ensure there were no syntax errors in the project.
-> * W3C Markup Validator - [Link](https://validator.w3.org/nu/)
+> * W3C Markup Validator - [Link](https://validator.w3.org/nu/) to the tool.
+[Link](link to result) to the result.
-> * W3C CSS Validator - [Link](https://jigsaw.w3.org/css-validator/validator.html.en)
+> * W3C CSS Validator - [Link](https://jigsaw.w3.org/css-validator/validator.html.en) to the tool.
+[Link](link to result) to the result.
+> * Jshint - [Link](https://jshint.com/) to the tool.
+[Link](link to result)  to the result.

+ Tools to test Performance, Accessibility, Best Practices and SEO.
+ > * Web.dev/measure [Link](https://web.dev/measure/) - [Link](Link to result) to the result

 - ### Testing of User Stories from the User Story Section